Christopher Erb: Early career

+Erb's two most notable accomplishments at Wizards of the Coast was launching Dungeons & Dragons 3rd Edition and working directly with Robert Jordan on creating The Wheel of Time Roleplaying Game, including touring with Jordan after the game's release.

+He also contributed to two MLB Showdown and two NFL Showdown TCG expansions, as well as partnering with several video game launches, including Star Wars: Bounty Hunter, Star Wars: The New Droid Army, and Pocket Neopets.

+EA SPORTS

 Erb joined EA SPORTS in 2005 as the Senior Director of Marketing for the Madden NFL franchise.
 While leading the launch of Madden NFL from '06 to '09, he helped redefine the way popular video game franchises are launched and marketed, mirroring that of major theatrical releases.
 This transition in marketing strategy spawned the events Maddenoliday and Maddenpalooza, both of which reinforced the notion that the annual release date of Madden NFL is a day worth celebrating for gamers.
 The latter of these events - Maddenpalooza - was held in the Rose Bowl in Pasadena, California.
-Erb and his team's work on Madden NFL 07 and 08 was awarded back to back MI6 Best Overall Marketing Campaign Silver Awards.
+Erb and his team's work on Madden NFL 07 and 08 were awarded with back-to-back MI6 Best Overall Marketing Campaign Awards.
 The Madden NFL titles from 2006 to 2009 remain as four of the top 25 selling sports video games of all time in North America.

 In 2010, Erb became Vice President of Brand Marketing.
-In this capacity, he has helped guide the EA SPORTS brand beyond the console through strategic partnerships and licensing deals.
-In 2011, EA SPORTS opened retail locations in 3 airports across the country (Salt Lake City, Oklahoma City and Charlotte).
+In this capacity, he helped guide the EA SPORTS brand beyond the gaming console through strategic partnerships and licensing deals.
+In 2011, EA SPORTS opened retail locations in three airports in the US (Salt Lake City, Oklahoma City, and Charlotte).
 In addition to airport stores, EA SPORTS opened its first sports bar in a partnership with Carnival Cruise Lines.
 In early 2012, EA SPORTS opened another bar location at the Cosmopolitan Hotel in Las Vegas.
-Both bars allow consumers to play EA SPORTS titles on the bar televisions.
+Both bars allowed consumers to play EA SPORTS titles on televisions at the bar.
 For his work in this role, he was named to the 2011 iMedia 25 List of Internet Marketing Leaders and Advertisers.

-Since 2010, Erb has managed partnerships between EA SPORTS' most popular video game franchises and numerous brands, including McDonald's, Nike, Doritos, Susan G. Komen, Louisiana Hot Sauce, and Coors Light.
-These partnerships have included everything from custom promotional packaging to full product line extensions, including custom gaming headsets created in partnership with Monster and Madden NFL flavored chips by Doritos.
-Other partnerships have included those with professional sports leagues, including a weekly gaming tour that traveled with and mirrored NFL games.
+In his time as VP of Brand Marketing, Erb managed partnerships between EA SPORTS' most popular video game franchises and numerous brands, including McDonald's, Nike, Doritos, Susan G. Komen, Louisiana Hot Sauce, and Coors Light.
+These partnerships included everything from custom promotional packaging to full product line extensions, including custom gaming headsets created in partnership with Monster and Madden NFL flavored chips by Doritos.
+Other partnerships included those with professional sports leagues, including a weekly gaming tour that traveled with and mirrored NFL games.